What are the major federal excise taxes, and how much money do they raise?

 General fund excise taxes are imposed on many goods and services, the most prominent of which are alcohol, tobacco, and health insurance.
 Other general fund excise taxes include taxes on local telephone service, vehicles with low-mileage ratings (“gas guzzlers”), ozone-depleting chemicals, indoor tanning services, and medical devices.

 Excise taxes dedicated to trust funds finance transportation and well as environmental- and health-related spending.
-The Highway Trust Fund and the Airport and Airway Trust Fund account for almost 90 percent of trust fund excise tax receipts, mostly from taxes on gasoline and other transportation fuels (Highway Trust Fund), and air travel (Airport and Airway Trust Fund).
-Five categories of excise taxes—highway, tobacco, air travel, health, and alcohol—accounted for 94 percent of total excise tax receipts in fiscal year (FY) 2014 (figure 2).
+The Highway Trust Fund and the Airport and Airway Trust Fund account for over 90 percent of trust fund excise tax receipts, mostly from taxes on gasoline and other transportation fuels (Highway Trust Fund), and air travel (Airport and Airway Trust Fund).
+Five categories of excise taxes—highway, tobacco, air travel, health, and alcohol—accounted for 94 percent of total excise tax receipts in fiscal year (FY) 2015 (figure 2).

 Excise Taxes Dedicated to the Highway Trust Fund